CloudInk/scraper/README.md

 //Scrape Index and Articles, and don't output
 $s->scrapeTarget('index')->scrapeTarget('articles');

-//Full article array stored in `articles` after scrapeTarget('index') has been called.
+//Full scrape array stored in `articles` after scrapeTarget('index') has been called.
 $s->articles;

 //To expose the array you can simply